bertiewooster/bertiewooster.github.io/_posts/2023-02-07-Are-the-Starting-Materials-for-Synthesizing-Your-Target-Molecules-Commercially-Available.md

 rxns = [rxn1, rxn2, rxn3]
 ```

 RDKit models reactions as SMARTS patterns in the form for example `reactant1Pattern.reactant2Pattern>>productPattern`, so molecules that match those patterns can undergo that reaction.
-For example, here's the Pictet-Spengler forward (synthesis) reaction as a SMARTS pattern, where a ["β-arylethylamine undergoes condensation with an aldehyde or ketone followed by ring closure](https://en.wikipedia.org/wiki/Pictet%E2%80%93Spengler_reaction)."
+For example, here's the Pictet-Spengler forward (synthesis) reaction where a ["β-arylethylamine undergoes condensation with an aldehyde or ketone followed by ring closure"](https://en.wikipedia.org/wiki/Pictet%E2%80%93Spengler_reaction) as a SMARTS pattern.

 ```python